sriram010689/geox-young-academy/day-1.md

   by the OpenTechSchool.
   It might be best to do it with somebody else together as you may get stuck.

-### Jupyter through Anaconda
+### Jupyter and Anaconda

 To install Jupyter, we [install Anaconda][anaconda].
-It brings a lot of scientific computation tools with it which would take a long time to install on my own.
+It brings a lot of scientific computation tools with it which would take a long time to install one-by-one own.

 ### Git
 [git]: #git